ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 Until this point we've only discussed simple kinds of expressions as well as variables and table columns marked with `NOT NULL`.
-These are indeed the easiest types for CQL to work with as they tend to correspond most directly to the types known to C.  However, SQL provides for many more types of expressions as well as nullable types and these require handling in any language that purports to be like SQL.
+These are indeed the easiest types for CQL to work with as they tend to correspond most directly to the types known to C. However, SQL provides for many more types of expressions as well as nullable types, and these require handling in any language that purports to be like SQL.

 ### Expression Examples